Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/editing.rst

    | Mode:     Pose Mode
    | Menu:    :menuselection:`Pose --> In-Betweens --> Pose Breakdowner`, :kbd:`Shift-E`

-   Creates a suitable breakdown pose on the current frame
+Creates a suitable breakdown pose on the current frame.

 There are also in *Pose Mode* a bunch of armature-specific editing options/tools,